 Newly designed, we have removed the grommets and all hardware is internal.
 The dimensions of the seat are 26” x 6” x 3/8” thick.
 You need to use our large end H140 S-hook or H172 H-Shackle to connect the seat to chain.
 Four stainless steel washers are welded to a 301 full hard stainless steel insert that is molded into the seat.
 The insert is covered with EPDM material that helps withstand harsh weather and fading.
 EPDM: Ethylene-propylene-diene-monomer is a synthetic rubber material which helps prevent crazing, cracking and oxidizing.
 Natural rubber is often made from recycled tires etc., and you are never sure what the actual rubber mixture is.
 It often wears off on children’s clothes.
 It cracks and crazes, making the seat unsightly and allowing moisture to get into the seat.
 This makes the seat deteriorate at a much quicker rate.
 Our seats are made of EPDM rubber that is made especially for our swing seats.
 The rubber does not rub off on children’s clothes, and the seats last much longer than natural rubber swings.
 Unlike seats made of polymer, seats made of EPDM rubber hold up well in extreme temperatures, both very hot and very cold.
 The S110 seat has a 301 full hard stainless steel insert painted with a non-rusting adhesive, and then coated with rubber that is from ¼” to 3/8” thick.
-This is a new innovation by our company, not offered by other companies, which helps prevent a child from being cut if the rubber is ever torn off a seat.
-We believe our seats are made to the highest standards available.
-Customers cannot see many of the extra hidden safety features.
-Uninformed users may think our seats and another suppliers are the same.
-However, they may not have added the hidden safety features that we have because of the added costs.
-We feel these safety features benefit the strength of our swings and the well-being of the children that use our equipment.
+Our seats are made to the highest standards available.
 The seat should last 2 years in harsh conditions and up to 5 years in optimal conditions.
 Some conditions may require replacement sooner.
 Tensile strength is 3600 lbs.

 Colors: Black, Blue, Green, Red, Tan and Yellow